Utah Administrative Code

 B. The purpose of this rule is to establish eligibility requirements and employment procedures for substitute teachers.

-A substitute teacher may not serve in a teaching position for more than eight weeks in one academic year in either the same class or with the same group of students.
+A. A substitute teacher may not serve in a teaching position for more than eight consecutive weeks in one academic year in either the same class or with the same group of students.
 Individuals serving in the same teaching position for longer than eight weeks shall hold an appropriate license or be replaced by a person with an appropriate license.

 A. The first priority in hiring substitute teachers shall be given to those who hold a valid license in the subject matter they will be teaching as a substitute.
 Second priority is to hire persons who have a valid license in a field commonly taught in public schools.

-D. School districts may not employ any individual as a substitute teacher whose license has been revoked or is currently suspended by the Board or whose license has been revoked or is currently suspended by another state.
+D. LEAs may not employ any individual as a substitute teacher whose license has been revoked or is currently suspended by the Board or whose license has been revoked or is currently suspended by another state.
 Individuals whose licenses have been reinstated may be considered for employment as substitute teachers.

-B. School districts shall have a policy to evaluate substitute teachers including a salary schedule to pay substitutes according to their training, experience, and competency.
+C. LEAs shall have a policy to evaluate substitute teachers including a salary schedule to pay substitutes according to their training, experience, and competency.

-D. Student teachers may substitute in classes consistent with the instructions and policies from the higher education institution which the student attends.
+E. A student teacher may substitute in classes consistent with the instructions and policies from the higher education institution which the student attends.

 teachers, professional competency, school personnel